mvolkmann/mvolkmann.github.com/programming/sed-article.md

 # Print all lines until the "Total" line is reached.
 :print
-p # prints PatSpace
+p # prints the pattern space
-n # reads next line into PatSpace s/^Total/&/ # attempts to match "Total" line
+n # reads next line into the pattern space s/^Total/&/ # attempts to match "Total" line
 T print # branches to label "print" if not matched